-

 - ---

-hands, elegant gestures, a thin face, deep in a brown study of the "blue"
+with fine hands, elegant gestures, a thin face, deep in a brown study

 - A related book